DIT112-V19/group-05/README.md

 ### Car & Arduino
 #### Car / Hardware
-* Follow the <a href="https://www.hackster.io/platisd/getting-started-with-the-smartcar-platform-1648ad">instructions</a> for the hardware setup of the smartcar with differential control (aka driving like a tank)
+1. Follow the <a href="https://www.hackster.io/platisd/getting-started-with-the-smartcar-platform-1648ad">instructions</a> for the hardware setup of the smartcar with differential control (aka driving like a tank)
-* Connect front UltraSonicSound Sensor to pin 51 (trigger) and pin 52 (echo) [or other equal free pins]
+2. Connect front UltraSonicSound Sensor to pin 51 (trigger) and pin 52 (echo) [or other equal free pins]
-* Connect right-side UltraSonicSound Sensor to pin 5 (trigger) and pin 6 (echo) [or other equal free pins] (or plugin into pins marked "Sensor right" on Hajken PCB)
+3. Connect right-side UltraSonicSound Sensor to pin 5 (trigger) and pin 6 (echo) [or other equal free pins] (or plugin into pins marked "Sensor right" on *Hajken PCB*)
-* Connect odometer to pin 3 (additional second odometer can be connect to pin 2) (or plugin into pins marked "Odometer right"/"Odometer left" on Hajken PCB)
+4. Connect odometer to pin 3 (additional second odometer can be connect to pin 2) (or plugin into pins marked "Odometer right"/"Odometer left" on *Hajken PCB*)
-* Connect Bluetooth module to (hardware) serial 3 [pin 15(RX), 14(TX) - connect RX to TX, TX to RX]
+5. Connect Bluetooth module to (hardware) serial 3 [pin 15(RX), 14(TX) - connect RX to TX, TX to RX]
-* Connect GPS module to (hardware) serial 1 [pin 19(RX), 18(TX) - connect RX to TX, TX to RX]
+6. Connect GPS module to (hardware) serial 1 [pin 19(RX), 18(TX) - connect RX to TX, TX to RX]
 #### Arduino
-* Download the repository
+1. Download the repository
-* Open hajkenCar.ino in Arduino IDE, download the above-mentioned libraries (via Arduino IDE) and install TinyGPS++ manually (library folder must be called "TinyGPS++")
+2. Open hajkenCar.ino in Arduino IDE, download the above-mentioned libraries (via Arduino IDE) and install TinyGPS++ manually (library folder must be called "TinyGPS++")
-* Adjust pin setup if necessary.
+3. Adjust pin setup if necessary.
-* Optional: Test Sensors.
+4. Optional: Test Sensors.
 Smartcar Shield library includes several sketches to test sensors' functionality.
-* Calibrate odometer(s) and gyroscope.
+5. Calibrate odometer(s) and gyroscope.
 Use Smartcar Shield sketches for calibration (Odometer: sensors->odometer->FindPulsesPerMeter / Gyroscope: sensors->odometer->GyroscopeCalibration).
 Update PULSES_PER_METER and GYRO_OFFSET values.
-* Upload sketch to your Arduino.
+6. Upload sketch to your Arduino Smartcar.

 ### Enable the app with permission for location
 =======